Select Page

 Safe Spaces for Philanthropy: Connecting Academia and Practice

-On 24 September 2025, ERNOP will once again host and facilitate Safe Spaces for Philanthropy, fostering in-depth exchanges between academics and philanthropy professionals.
+On 24 September 2025, ERNOP will again host and facilitate Safe Spaces for Philanthropy, fostering in-depth exchanges between academics and philanthropy professionals.
 This initiative is designed to create a trusted environment where participants can engage in open, constructive dialogue on key themes that shape the philanthropic sector.

 Organized in collaboration with Philanthropy Europe Association (Philea), the Safe Spaces offer a unique platform for peer learning, strategic insights, and research-driven discussions.
 For practitioners, this means an opportunity to engage with peers on topics that often create friction in their organizations, while gaining academic perspectives that help navigate these challenges.
 Academics, in turn, benefit from first-hand insights into the sector’s most pressing issues, ensuring that their research remains relevant and grounded in practice.